chibisov/drf-extensions/docs/index.md

     )
     router = SimpleRouter()

+#### Pluggable router mixins

+*New in DRF-extensions development version*

+Every feature in extended routers has it's own mixin.
+That means that you can use the only features you need in your custom routers. `ExtendedRouterMixin` has all set of drf-extensions features.
+For example you can use it with third-party routes:

+    from rest_framework_extensions.routers import ExtendedRouterMixin
+    from third_party_app.routers import SomeRouter

+    class ExtendedSomeRouter(ExtendedRouterMixin, SomeRouter):
+        pass

 #### Collection level controllers

 Out of the box Django Rest Framework has controller functionality for detail views.
 For example: